Broadband for gamers

 These figures are based on being able to take advantage of full-speed downloads.
 In reality you’re likely to experience a longer wait.

 Upload speed will be important to you if you plan to host online games or stream your sessions.
 For this, you’ll want to go for the fastest upload speed possible.

 Upload speed is the measure of how quickly data is uploaded to the internet.
-If you opt for a faster download speed, you’ll also benefit from faster uploads.
+If you opt for a faster download speed, it’s likely you’ll also benefit from faster uploads.

-A low upload speed of 1Mbps found on most broadband connections will handle most gamers’ requirements.
+A low upload speed of 1Mbps found on most broadband connections will handle the majority of gamers’ requirements.

 Should I use a wired connection?

 A wired connection can ensure you’re getting the fastest speeds possible from your broadband provider.
 An ethernet cable between your router and console or PC will avoid problems with electric devices and any other obstructions to your WiFi signal.